MinervaRose/MinervaRose.github.io/docs/_posts/2021-03-05-honest-review-bologne-graphict.markdown

 VioletAndOberon chose the portrait by Mather Brown as the main reference for creating the design.
 Then created [9 different color palettes graphic t-shirts](https://www.redbubble.com/shop/?iaCode=u-tees&query=violetandoberon%20joseph%20bologne&sortOrder=relevant&style=m-tee-panel-slim-crew) for every occasion and oufits

-As stated on Redbubble Graphic t-shirts are printed with the *Sublimation transfer technique prints*.
-It allows for crisp, vivid colors and Edge-to-edge front print.
+As stated on Redbubble, graphic t-shirts are printed with the *Sublimation transfer technique prints*.
+It allows for crisp, vivid colors and edge-to-edge front print.
 Graphic t-shirts feel very soft.
 The front panel that gets printed is 96% polyester/4% spandex.
 The back panel, sleeves and neck bind are 100% cotton, and customers can choose either black or white.

 I ordered [the one that preserved the original classical color scheme](https://www.redbubble.com/i/t-shirt/Joseph-Bologne-Chevalier-de-Saint-Georges-classical-portrait-by-VioletAndOberon/82480758.1YYVU).